-- Gwendolyn is the Director of Research, Teaching and Learning in the University Library.
-Before becoming a librarian, she was a doctoral student in Religious Studies focusing on comparative mysticism.
-When the two key members of her dissertation committee left the university, she became an academic librarian.
-Gwendolyn joined American University’s faculty in 1998 and earned a Ph.D. from AU’s School of Education, Teaching and Health in 2007.
+- Gwendolyn is the Associate University Librarian and Director of Research, Teaching and Learning in the University Library.
+Gwendolyn's scholarly research is primarily on Contemporary Paganism and she has an MA and was a doctoral candidate in Religious Studies at University of California at Santa Barbara.
+When her lead two professors left UCSB, she went to Simmons and became a librarian.
+Gwendolyn joined American University’s faculty in 1998 and earned a Ph.D. from AU’s School of Education in 2007.
 Her research used ethnographic methods to investigate a school for at-risk youth that used Waldorf methods, invented by Rudolf Steiner.

 DegreesPh.D.
 Education, American University; M.S.
 Library and Information Science, Simmons College; M.A.
 Religious Studies, University of California at Santa Barbara; B.Ph.
 Interdisciplinary Studies, Miami University